 All Read Write Now tutors complete a training course.
 For tutors in the metropolitan area, this is a combination of face-to-face and online training over a period of approximately 4 weeks.
-Currently, regional tutors attend two weekend (Saturday and Sunday) training sessions.
+At this stage regional tutors can undertake Days 1 - 3 online.
 Training is provided free of charge.

 The course, Tutoring Adult Literacy and Numeracy, is designed to give tutors ideas and strategies to confidently assist adult students.
 Topics covered include: reading, spelling and writing, lesson and program planning, adult learning principles and approaches to assisting students from a culturally and linguistically diverse background (CaLD).
 Homework is set during the course for tutors to complete.

 "The course is so enlightening on how to assist people with their literacy challenges.
 The philosophy of setting up students for success is brilliant and infectious" Tutor, Catherine.

 Read Write Now offers specialist workshops throughout the year for tutors to attend to increase their skills and expand their personal and professional networks.
 Centrally based workshops are conducted throughout the year and local workshops are organised by Regional Coordinators.

 "I've been tutoring for nearly a year now!
 I've used your training, materials and advice extensively, and think of you often, with much gratitude!"
 Tutor, Lucy

 Here are some videos to check out on the subject of Dyslexia.
 These videos were promoted to tutors while working in isolation.